If your child has a hankering for an art project that's a perfect accompaniment to sunny skies, this spring collage is just right.

 If you don't have a pool for your child and her friends to play in, this twist on the game of freeze tag is a fun summer substitute.

-This is a more challenging game of tag because children have to run while "attached" to someone else, but children love the challenge!
+Kids will love this more challenging version of tag where they'll have to run while "attached" to someone else.

 This three page printable includes three paper dolls and six super summer outfits for them to make a splash in!